👨💻 Important Information and Who We Are

 Well done, you made it to the end!

-If you have any suggestions on how we could improve the this Privacy Statement, just let us know!
+If you have any suggestions on how we could improve this Privacy Statement, just let us know!